-That was one circumstance.
-A purposeful (terrorist) attack on grid's hardware, or cyberattack on its software could confound all attempts to remain above a critical 59.3 hertz.
-Once the whole system goes down, a black start is needed - and whether it can be done in just a week if entirely unknown.
-And like bitter cold, other weather threats include extreme heat, etc. So in sum, better storage is key.
-Looking forward, that along with and tied to more renewable generation is what can best Decentralize the grid.
-This is what will improve resilience.
+Yet grids there - and everywhere are exposed.
+And an attack on grid hardware, or cyberattack on software could confound attempts to keep the grid stable just above a critical 59.3 hertz.
+If the grid goes down, a 'black start' might be needed - and whether it can be done in 'just' a week is unknown.
+So besides cold/heat, we all face too an aged and exposed grid.
+In sum looking forward, more energy storage along with more renewables and better transmission, can help to decentralize the grid.
+We fundamentally need better grid resilience, fast.

-To illustrate, let's consider for example Summer day heat, say end of July 2021 in California.
-On a typical expected hot day - here July 30, 2021 shown below, situation in that State's grid around 3 pm is not great.
+To illustrate, let's consider for example a Summer day's heat say in July 2021 in California.
+On a typical expectedly hot day - here July 30, 2021 shown below the situation on that State's grid around 3 pm is not great.
 As it looked that day, all power sources were generating some 50,000 MW (49,813 MW).
 Demand forecast to peak soon that afternoon at 40,000 MW: